 Click the tabs below to find out more about our current projects.

 This project was launched in June 2019 and is along sought-after education initiative aimed at tackling the Year 10 pass rate among ‘repeater students’, those who have attempted to take the exam and failed.
 The project will work with 100 of these students, providing them with 10 months of full-time education to enable them to complete this qualification.

-- Provide supplementary food to undernourished and malnourished children daily
+- daily supplementary food for undernourished children

-In June, the first students arrived in Lailenpi from surrounding villages, and have signed up to receive tutoring for the next ten months at the recently built Health and Hope Training Centre.
+In June, the first students arrived in Lailenpi from surrounding villages, and have signed up to receive tutoring for the next ten months at the recently built Health & Hope Training Centre.
 The project was piloted in 2018, supporting 202 students part-time, who were studying in two schools in Lailenpi town.
 The team focused on providing additional tutoring in English, Maths, Physics and Biology.
-The Year 10 exam results are just out and there was a significant improvement...
+The Year 10 exam results are just out and there was a significant improvement.

 The 2019 result means that an additional 21 students passed the Year 10 exam in comparison to 2018 at a cost of £182 per student.

 Whilst the pass rate in Chin State continued to be the lowest for the whole country, students in Lailenpi achieved a 4% higher pass rate than the state average (20%), with the highest state in the country achieving 37%.
 For a remote rural town, this is a significant achievement, almost matching the pass rate of students from the state capital, Hakha.